 Accommodations for Students with Disabilities

-If you believe you need an accommodation for a disability, please let your instructor know at your earliest convenience.
+If you believe you need an accommodation for a disability, the University's Services for Students with Disabilities office (SSD) can be a valuable resource with which to start.
+In addition, if you believe you need an accommodation for a disability in any of your courses, please let the course instructor know at your earliest convenience.
+You need to allow sufficient time for your faculty member to respond, minimally 7 days, preferably more, in advance of when the accommodation is needed.
 Some aspects of courses may be modified to facilitate your participation and progress.
-As soon as you make your instructor aware of your needs, they can work with the Services for Students with Disabilities (SSD) office to help determine appropriate academic accommodations.
+As soon as you make your instructor aware of your needs, they can work with Student & Academic Services and/or the SSD office to help determine appropriate academic accommodations.
 Any information you provide will be treated as private and confidential.

 Student Mental Health and Wellbeing

 The University of Michigan is committed to advancing the mental health and wellbeing of its students.
 We acknowledge that a variety of issues, such as strained relationships, increased anxiety, alcohol/drug problems, and depression, directly impacts students’ academic performance.
 If you or someone you know is feeling overwhelmed, depressed, and/or in need of support, services are available.
 For help, contact Counseling and Psychological Services (CAPS) and/or University Health Service (UHS).
 For a listing of other mental health resources available on and off campus, visit: http://umich.edu/~mhealth/.

 Members of the Ford School community represent a rich variety of backgrounds and perspectives.
 We are committed to providing an atmosphere for learning that respects diversity.
 While working together to build this community we ask all members to:

 - share their unique experiences, values and beliefs